rajatnagarr/CCI_TESTBED_DOCS/source/team_info.rst

 ..    :align: left
 ..    :width: 200px

-   Abhimanyu Bhagwati
+   Rajat Nagar
-**Abhimanyu Bhagwati**
+**Rajat Nagar**
 ----------------

 - Research & Focus: NextG Testbed deployment and development.
-- Abhimanyu Bhagwati is an intern working with the NextG Testbed at the Commonwealth Cyber Initiative.
+- Rajat Nagar is an intern working with the NextG Testbed at the Commonwealth Cyber Initiative.
 His role involves deploying cloud solutions, supporting proof-of-concept development, and maintaining the CCI webpage.
 |
 |
 |